 By the time they got there, it had started.
 People were throwing stones.
 While the circus performers and the carnies were apparently able to hold the mob off for a while, it couldn’t last.
 Eventually, the crowd overwhelmed them.
 And when the Hook & Ladders arrived, all hell broke loose.
 They stormed the circus with pikes and axes, overturned wagons, pulled down the tents and the Big Top and set fire to them.
 They beat clowns to a pulp.
 Circus folk ran for their lives.
 Some dove into the lake for safety.
 It was mayhem.

 It took the Mayor to settle things down.
-He came to the Fair Green in person, kept a fireman from killing a clown with an axe by grabbing it out of his hands, and called in the militia to take control of the situation.
+He came to the Fair Green in person, is said to have kept a firefighter from killing a clown with an axe by grabbing it out of his hands, and called in the militia to take control of the situation.
 Once things had calmed down, the circus performers came back for their belongings and then ran like hell.

 The police had done pretty much nothing.
 They just watched.
 Even Chief Sherwood himself had eventually shown up, but could only claim to have stopped the rioters from setting fire to the cages of the animals.
 Of the 17 people who were charged in the riot, only one was ever convicted.
 All of the police who were at the scene claimed they couldn’t remember any of the Orangemen who had been there.
 Just like they had a few weeks earlier, after the Fireman’s Riot on Church.

-But by then, there had been another mayoral election.
-And for the first time in more than 20 years — since William Lyon Mackenzie’s rebellion — a liberal Reform Party candidate had won.
+It was a turning point.
 City council called for deep reforms to the way Toronto’s police force was run.
-The government of Canada West (essentially what they called Ontario back then) agreed.
-An inquest was launched, and in the end, the whole old system was overthrown.
+The provincial government agreed.
+An inquest was launched, and given a boost when a Reform Party candidate was elected mayor for the first time in more than 20 years (since William Lyon Mackenzie’s rebellion).
+In the end, the whole old system was overthrown.
 Every single police officer in the city was fired and a new force was created from scratch.
-Half of the old constables would end up being re-hired; it took nearly 100 years before the Orange stranglehold on power in Toronto was finally broken.
+Nearly half of the old constables would end up being re-hired; it took nearly 100 years before the Orange stranglehold on power in Toronto was finally broken.
 But the foundations of our current, modern police force had finally been laid.

 Cross-posted from The Toronto Dreams Project Historical Ephemera Blog.